Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Problem Setup

 \subsection{Assumptions}

-In general, it is not always possible to meet our objective of completing a low-rank matrix in the presence of corrupted columns.
-Indeed, under some circumstances, there are identifiability issues which makes the problem ill-posed.
-For example, if one row or column of $L_{0}$ is completely unobserved, there is no hope of recovering that row or column.
-On the other hand, if $L_{0}$ has only one non-zero column, it is also impossible to distinguish $L_{0}$ from $C_{0}$.
-Finally, if $L_{0}$ has only one non-zero row, recovering $L_{0}$ is infeasible unless that particular row is fully observed.
-To avoid such meaningless situations, we will impose that $L_{0}$ satisfy the now standard incoherence condition \cite{candes2009exact} and observed entries of $L_{0}$ are sampled uniformly at random.
-We note again that we make no assumptions on how the entries of $C_0$ are sampled, and moreover these entries could be adversarially chosen.
+In general, it is not always possible to complete a low-rank matrix in the presence of corrupted columns.
+For example, if~$L_{0}$ has only one non-zero column, it is impossible to distinguish $L_{0}$ from~$C_{0}$ even when $ M $ is fully observed.
+It is also well-known in the matrix completion literature~\cite{candes2009exact,gross2009anybasis,keshavan2009matrixafew} that if~$L_{0}$ has only one non-zero row, or if one row or column of $L_{0}$ is completely unobserved, then asking to recover~$L_{0}$ from partial observations is problematic.
+To avoid these pathological situations, we will assume that~$L_{0}$ satisfy the now standard incoherence condition~\cite{candes2009exact} and the observed entries on the authentic columns of $L_{0}$ are sampled at random.
+We note that we make no assumptions on the values or locations of the observed entries of corrupted columns in $C_{0}$.